 - Poor coordination.

 - Larval cysts in other organs.
 These can affect how well the organ works.
 For example, larval cysts can cause severe disease in the liver, lungs or heart.
 Symptoms vary widely.
 In some cases, a lump can be felt.
 There also may be pain and swelling at the site of the larval cyst infection.

 When to see a doctor

-If you experience any of the signs or symptoms of tapeworm infection, seek medical attention.
+If you experience any of the symptoms of tapeworm or larval cyst infection, get medical care.

 From Mayo Clinic to your inbox

 Sign up for free and stay up to date on research advancements, health tips, current health topics, and expertise on managing health.
 Click here for an email preview.

 ErrorInclude a valid email address

 To provide you with the most relevant and helpful information, and understand which